alanpsm/react_redux_test_phanor/app/README.md

 * Create a new stylesheet for the modal
     * Change the modal to be aligned vertically at the center of the screen
     * Change the modal content to be aligned to the right
-    * Change the background color of the modal title
+    * Change the background color of the modal header
     * Change the modal to be fullscreen on resolutions lower than 1024x768

 * By the end, push your changes with a relevant commit message